mdingena/typescript-npm-package/README.md

 # typescript-npm-package

-Template for setting up a new strict TypeScripted NPM package.
+Template for setting up a new strict TypeScripted project that lets you publish a hybrid ESM/CJS NPM package.